 Preparing yourself and your loved ones

-Grassroots peer support is an essential piece of this process for many.
-Sites like www.benzobuddies.com and www.madinamerica.com host gathering places for similarly-intentioned patients injured by psychiatry.
-We will be doing the same through our Vital Mind Reset course.
+Peer and/or professional support is an essential piece of this process.
+For many, the real world experience of others who have walked this path first is THE most essential component to staying the course.
+Sites like www.benzobuddies.com and www.madinamerica.com host gathering places for similarly-intentioned patients that have been injured by psychiatry.
+You get this same level of real-time peer support through our private Vital Mind Reset Facebook group.

 “What we have to discover is that there is no safety, that seeking is painful, and that when we imagine that we have found it, we don’t like it.”